Quick Answer

 | Verify first | Threshold wording, family scaling, statement window, and income-type fit treated as decision points | Confirm these on the live post checklist before finalizing labels, cover letter, and summary sheet |

 Use the table in order: collect the Base packet first, use Planning input only to test viability, and leave every Verify first item open until the live checklist confirms it.
-The Digital Nomad Visa Index 2026 (17 March 2026) can help you pressure-test the budget, but final filing values still require post-level confirmation, including Add current threshold after verification.
+The Digital Nomad Visa Index 2026 (17 March 2026) can help you pressure-test the budget, but final filing values still require post-level confirmation, including the current threshold.

 Do not fill gaps with forum logic or another post's practice.
 If any of these points is unclear, pause packaging and verify first.